Last Updated on April 18, 2023

 9. English Bulldog & Schnauzer mix (AKA Bulldog Schnauzer)

 Bulldogs are tiny bundles of drooling joy that is calm, courageous, and friendly.
 Although they’re thick-set, they are pretty docile.

 The Bulldog Schnauzer is also a kind pup, but the Schnauzer parent makes them stronger, smarter, and a heavy shedder.

 A Bulldog Schnauzer requires plenty of exercises, especially if your parent mix is the Standard Schnauzer, not the miniature.
 Overall they are easy to train and aren’t stubborn while learning commands.

-10. The Basset Hound and Schnauzer mix (AKA the Bowzer)
+10. Basset Hound & Schnauzer mix (AKA Bowzer)